jeanr2022/powershell-scripts/README.md

 - Windows PowerShell 5.1 or PowerShell 7+
 - Appropriate execution policy (see troubleshooting section below)
 - Administrator privileges may be required for some scripts

-## Disclaimer

-**IMPORTANT: Please read before using these scripts**

-These PowerShell scripts have been created for specific troubleshooting and diagnostic purposes.
-While they have been developed following PowerShell best practices, please note:

-- These scripts are provided "AS IS" without warranty of any kind, express or implied
-- They have been tested in limited scenarios and may not cover all edge cases or system configurations
-- Use these scripts at your own risk
-- It is recommended to test scripts in a non-production environment first
-- Always review the script code before execution to understand what changes will be made to your system
-- Some scripts modify system settings (registry, scheduled tasks, etc.) - ensure you understand the impact
-- Back up important data and configurations before running scripts that make system changes
-- The authors and contributors are not liable for any damages or issues arising from the use of these scripts

-For production or enterprise use, thoroughly test these scripts in your specific environment and consider adapting them to your organization's standards and requirements.

 ## Quick Start